GLP-1, explained: why your body already speaks this language

 A plain-language primer on the hormone behind GLP-1 medicines — and why they amplify a conversation your body is already having.

-By The Vive Medical Team
+By The Vive Team

-June 2026 · 6 min read
+June 2026 · 7 min read

 It is not a shortcut, and it is not for everyone.
-GLP-1 medication is prescription-only, works alongside changes to nutrition and activity, and carries real contraindications and side effects that a clinician has to weigh against your history.
+GLP-1 medication is prescription-only, works alongside changes to nutrition and activity, and carries real contraindications and side effects a clinician has to weigh against your history.
+Results vary from person to person, and no honest clinician promises a number.

 Medically reviewed by Vive’s licensed physicians.
 Meet the clinicians →